ardata-tech/proposals/QubicRustSDK.md

 # Proposal

 Request for funding to support the development of a **Rust SDK for Qubic**, aimed at providing developers with a simple, type-safe, and efficient interface for interacting with Qubic's RPC APIs.
-The total requested amount is **USD XX,XXX**, covering development, testing, and documentation costs over the next **X months**.
+The total requested amount is **USD 31,200**, covering development, testing, and documentation costs over the next **3 months**.

 ### Available Options: